minibolt-guide/minibolt/guide/system/security.md

 ## fail2ban

-The SSH login to the Pi must be specially protected.
+The SSH login to the PC must be specially protected.
 An additional measure is to install "fail2ban", which prevents an attacker from gaining access via brute force.
 It simply cuts off any remote system with five failed login attempts for ten minutes.